JnyJny/StatusThing/README.md

 ```
 The from and body keys are optional, however without those populated it's sort of a boring message.

 Messages show up in the "Messages" submenu, newest at the top.
 If there is body text, it will be used as the tooltip.
 Hover over StatusThing after receiving a message and all will become clear.
 Speaking of clear, use the "Clear Messages" menu item to get rid of all the messages you've received.
-Frankly, this feature needs some more work.
+Frankly, this feature needs some more work to handle edge cases.

 ## Interactive Commands